cyberpunk2073/vam-backstage/docs/Implementation.md

 );
 ```

 The scanner walks every registered library dir; the watcher monitors all of them; a package moved between dirs by an external tool is reconciled as a move (single update of `storage_state` + `library_dir_id`) rather than uninstall + reinstall.
 Removing an aux dir is allowed only when no packages still point at it (`ON DELETE RESTRICT`).
-Aux dirs must live on the same filesystem as main `AddonPackages` — `library-dirs:add` runs a probe-rename and rejects cross-disk paths; cross-filesystem offload is deferred to v2.

 ### `contents` — Content Item Scan Cache